Arctis Nova 7 vs HyperX Cloud III Wireless: Original Models

 Can the HyperX Cloud III Wireless connect to my phone?

 Not directly via Bluetooth (this model is 2.4GHz only).
 The HyperX Cloud III Wireless connects to phones only via the included dongle if your phone supports USB-C audio.
-For Bluetooth + dongle simultaneous use, you'd want the SteelSeries Nova 7.
+The newer Cloud III S Wireless adds Bluetooth, but for Bluetooth + dongle simultaneous use, you still want the SteelSeries Nova 7.

 Which one has better spatial audio for FPS?